 A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

-There are two ways to keep your house powered with your generator: (1) by connecting appliances directly to your generator, or (2) connecting your generator to your house’s electrical grid.
+There are two ways to keep your house powered with your generator:

 The first solution – using extension cords to connect your appliances to your portable generator outside – is cumbersome at best.
 And during extended outages, there’s no way to plug your home’s lights into the generator, so you’ll be left to rely on flashlights and lamps.